Azure/azure-sdk-for-js/transitiveDeps.md

     └── node-fetch@2.6.7
 ```

+Awesome!

 > If you are using Yarn you can use `yarn upgrade node-fetch` with similar results.

-#### Note about npm 6.x

-In some previous versions, `npm update` would only update _top-level_ dependencies.
+> Note: In some previous versions of `npm`, `npm update` would only update _top-level_ dependencies.
 If you're using npm 6.x for example you can provide the `--depth` argument to achieve similar results.

-Awesome!

 For more information on `npm update` please refer to the [npm-update documentation][npm-update].

 ### I read this guide and still have no idea what to do